Memristor-Based Meta-Learning for Fast mmWave Beam Prediction in Non-Stationary Environments: M-ML Aided Beam Prediction

 To further improve the model's adaptability in the new environment, we adopt a loss-based ranking strategy.
-According to (\ref{eq:012}), we evaluate and rank the losses incurred by the model during testing and identify the data points with the most severe losses, i.e.,
+According to (\ref{eq:012}), we evaluate and rank the losses incurred by the model during testing, followed by identifying the data points with the most severe losses by solving the optimization problem of

 These data points usually contain information that the model has not yet adapted to or understood in the new environment, and thus have a high learning value.
 We prioritize these data points with the highest losses in memory set $\mathcal{M}_{t}$ to ensure that the model can focus on these difficult samples during the next round of training.
 Given that the BS's storage capacity (i.e., the memory size) is $M$, then the top $M-\pi(t)$ highest ranking channel groups are selected and added to the memory set $\mathcal{M}_{t}$, where $\pi(t)$ accounts for the samples selected from $D_{t}^{(i)}$.
 In this way, the model is not only able to quickly learn key features in new environments, but also gradually reduces its sensitivity to false predictions.
-This memory update strategy based on loss sensitivity effectively improves the model's adaptability and accuracy in the face of new and unknown environments, providing strong support for the robustness of meta-learning algorithms in practical applications.
-Note that the above procedure is summarized in the Algorithm 1.
+This memory update strategy based on loss sensitivity effectively improves the model's adaptability and accuracy in the face of new and unknown environments, providing strong support for the robustness of ML algorithms in practical applications.
+Note that the above procedure is summarized and detailed in the \textbf{Algorithm \ref{alg:Framwork2}}.\footnote{ Note that the full iterative WMMSE algorithm \cite{5756489} will involve a complexity cost of $\mathcal{O}(n\cdot N^3)$, where $n$ denotes the number of iterations of the algorithm, thus rendering the estimated beamforming weights outdated as the small-scale fading varies in the order of milliseconds.
+The DNN-based solution \cite{9926157} will incur prohibitively high computational cost of $\mathcal{O} (N^3)$.
+Besides, the model-based deep unfolding method will incur a complexity order of $\mathcal{O} (nN_L N^2)$, with $N_L$ being the number of inner iterations in each iteration of the algorithm.
+However, the proposed approach can accelerate the convergence by reducing the dimension of the predicted variables from $2(N × K)$ to $2 K$.
+Hence, we deduce that the proposed approach will achieve superior convergence performance than WMMSE \cite{5756489}, DNN-based solution \cite{9926157}, and the model-based deep unfolding method.}

 \alglanguage{pseudocode}